emdgroup/baybe/docs/userguide/recommenders.md

-  Note that the recommender performs a brute-force search when applied to hybrid search spaces, as it does gradient-based optimization in the continuous part of the space while exhaustively searching choices in the discrete subspace.
+  Note that the recommender performs a brute-force search when applied to hybrid search spaces, as it does gradient-based optimization in the continuous part of the space while exhaustively evaluating configurations of the discrete subspace.
 You can customize this behavior to only sample a certain percentage of the discrete subspace via the `sample_percentage` attribute and to choose different sampling algorithms via the `hybrid_sampler` attribute.
-The gradient-based optimization part can also further be controlled by the `num_restarts` and `raw_samples` keywords, for details please refer to [BotorchRecommender](baybe.recommenders.pure.bayesian.botorch.BotorchRecommender).
+The gradient-based optimization part can also further be controlled by the `num_restarts` and `raw_samples` keywords.
+For details, please refer to [BotorchRecommender](baybe.recommenders.pure.bayesian.botorch.BotorchRecommender).

   An example on using this recommender in a hybrid space can be found